guirau/Portfolio/README.md

 # Portfolio

-Portfolio of public projects in Applied ML, Data Engineering, Cloud, and Automation.
+A collection of selected projects I've worked on.